vmware-labs/multi-tenant-persistence-for-saas/README.md

 ## Future Support

-- Some of the topics that require further discussion are the following:
 - Do we want to provide functionality for microservices to subscribe for updates in certain tables?
-    - Do we need to provide pagination or streaming support using channels?

 ## Contributing